-The Moxa switch supports two types of VLAN port settings:
+The Moxa switch supports three types of VLAN port settings:

 - Access Port: The port connects to a single device that is not tagged.
 The user must define the default port PVID that assigns which VLAN the device belongs to.
 Once the ingress packet of this Access Port egresses to another Trunk Port (the port needs all packets to carry tag information), the Moxa switch will insert this PVID into this packet so the next 802.1Q VLAN switch can recognize it. - Trunk Port: The port connects to a LAN that consists of untagged devices, tagged devices and/or switches and hubs.
 In general, the traffic of the Trunk Port must have a Tag.
 Users can also assign a PVID to a Trunk Port.
-The untagged packet on the Trunk Port will be assigned the port default PVID as its VID.
+The untagged packet on the Trunk Port will be assigned the port default PVID as its VID. - Hybrid Port: The port is similar to a Trunk port, except users can explicitly assign tags to be removed from egress packets.